kamalthapa1997/se_project_aroundtheus/README.md

 # Around The U.S.

-This is the sixth sprint project of the Software Engineer program at Practicum by Yandex.
+This is the seventh sprint project of the Software Engineer program at Practicum by Yandex.
 It was created using HTML and CSS and JavaScript based on the design brief.

 ## Project features